gabea5935738/guessing_game_web/README.md

-Hello welcome to Genaric Number Guessing Game at the moment I do not have an executable if you would like to play, run the python file in any python3 editor, then just go to the IP that the code returns!
+Hello welcome to Genaric Number Guessing Game at the moment I do not have an executable if you would like to play continue reading!

+First install flask by running "pip install Flask" in your terminal or command prompt then simply run the python file and enter the Ip addres it returns in any browser